poligenius/React-No-Profi-Landing-Page-Start-Hack/README.md

 ## Website
 The website is deployed [here](https://main--put-off-fire.netlify.app)

-## Pitch Deck
-The pitch deck can be found at this link.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).